 Enhancing the standardization work in the ITU Telecommunication Standardization Sector for software-defined networking

-(Dubai, 2012; Hammamet, 2016)
+(Dubai, 2012; Hammamet, 2016; Hyderabad, 2020)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Hyderabad, 2020),

 considering

-a) that, with the development and trend towards maturity of software-defined networking (SDN) technology, many organizations are involved in SDN standardization, including those developing open-source solutions;b) that many SDN-related standards activities are still ongoing in various ITU Telecommunication Standardization Sector (ITU-T) study groups;
+that, with the development and trend towards maturity of software-defined networking (SDN) and other related programmable network technologies, more and more organizations are involved in these technologies’ standardization, which can be collectively known as network softwarization;

-c) the fact that SDN will profoundly change the telecommunication and information and communication technology (ICT) industry's landscape in the decades to come, and may bring multiple benefits to the telecommunication/ICT industry;
+that, apart from SDN, network softwarization technologies include, but not limited to, network function virtualization (NFV), intent-based networking, network virtualization, network slicing, computing power networking, big data driven networking;

-d) the rapidly growing interest of a significant number of ITU members in the application of SDN in the telecommunication/ICT industry;
+c) the fact that SDN and other network softwarization technologies are profoundly changing the telecommunication and information and communication technology (ICT) industry's landscape and will continue to do so in the decades to come, and may bring multiple benefits to the telecommunication/ICT industry;

-e) that the Joint Coordination Activity on SDN (JCA-SDN) under the ITU-T Telecommunication Standardization Advisory Group (TSAG) was established in June 2013, and that JCA-SDN is coordinating standardization work on SDN and related technical topics within ITU-T, as well as communication between ITU-T study groups and outside organizations;
+d) the rapidly growing interest of a significant number of ITU members in the application of SDN and other network softwarization technologies in the telecommunication/ICT industry;

-f) that new technologies such as network function virtualization (NFV) have been emerging, which may support SDN by providing the virtualized infrastructure upon which the SDN software can operate;
+e) that the SDN and other network softwarization orchestrator provides the important bond between a wide range of technologies that enable cloud-based network and telecommunication services, at the same time recognizing the work of other organizations such as the European Telecommunications Standards Institute (ETSI) Network Functions Virtualisation Industry Specification Group (NFV ISG), the Open Network Automation Platform (ONAP) and the ETSI Open-Source NFV Management and Orchestration (MANO) project (OSM);

-g) that the orchestrator will provide the important bond between a wide range of technologies that enable cloud-based network and telecommunication services, at the same time recognizing the work of other organizations such as the European Telecommunications Standards Institute (ETSI) Network Functions Virtualisation Industry Specification Group (NFV ISG), the Open Orchestrator project (OPEN-O) and the ETSI Open-Source NFV Management and Orchestration (MANO) project (OSM);
+f) Several ITU Telecommunication Standardization Sector (ITU-T) study groups including SG11, SG13, SG15, SG16, SG17 have made significant standardization achievements on SDN and other network softwarization technologies ranging from functional requirements, architecture, signalling/protocols, data models to security and multimedia application, and still have many standardization issues to deal with.

-h) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on telecommunications/ICT to bridge the digital divide and build an inclusive information society;
+g) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on telecommunications/ICT to bridge the digital divide and build an inclusive information society;

-i) Resolution 199 (Busan, 2014) of the Plenipotentiary Conference, on promoting efforts for capacity building on SDN in developing countries,
+h) Resolution 199 (Busan, 2014) of the Plenipotentiary Conference, on promoting efforts for capacity building on SDN in developing countries,

 noting

-a) that ITU-T should play a prominent role in the development of the above-mentioned system of deployable SDN standards;
+a) that ITU-T should play a prominent role in the development of the above-mentioned system of deployable SDN and other network softwarization technologies standards;

-b) that a standards ecosystem should be created, with ITU-T at its centre,
+b) that a standards ecosystem should be enhanced, with ITU-T at its centre,

 recognizing